bigtestjs/convergence/README.md

 **`.when(assert)`**

-Returns a new `Convergence` instance and adds the provided assertion to its stack.
+Returns a new `Convergence` instance and adds the provided assertion to its queue.
 When this instance is ran, the `assert` function will be looped over repeatedly until it passes, or until the convergence's timeout has been exceeded.